EllisBale/movie_portal/README.md

 #### Site Owner Goals

-The site owner goals would be to increase ticket sales, improve customer experience by offering a seamless, user friendly interface, and promote films by showing new releases and upcoming films.
+The site owner goals would be to **increase ticket sales**, **improve customer experience** by offering a seamless, **user friendly interface**, and **promote films** by showing new releases and upcoming films.

 #### Target Audience

-The target audience would be for casual and frequent moviegoers of all different age groups, particularly families and young adults.
-The platform also works for mobile users because of how many people have mobiles compared to computers making mobile users more likely to visit the site.
+The target audience would be for **casual and frequent moviegoers** of all different age groups, particularly **families and young adults**.
+The platform also works for **mobile users,** considering how many people have mobiles compared more than computers, making mobile users more likely to visit the site.

 #### User Stories